Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 All dogs need good fences, that's a known fact, and we all know how good fences make good neighbors, but with this breed, it cannot be emphasized enough how a proper fence is crucial.

 Breeders may inquire about fencing when interviewing candidates for purchasing their puppies.
-And being that this is not a very common breed, good breeders have often long waiting lists of potential puppy owners they will have carefully screen.
+And being that this is not a very common breed, good breeders often have long waiting lists of potential puppy owners they will have to carefully screen.

 The ideal Irish wolfhound owner must have sufficient space for his dog to romp around and must have a secure, sturdy above-ground fence.

 This is a breed selectively bred for galloping.
 The legs are long for covering ground quickly and the chest is deep to accommodate the heart and lungs.

 With an ingrained tendency to hunt by sight and being blessed with an athletic body, it's therefore not surprising if the Irish wolfhound is prone to escaping flimsy fences.

 And don't assume the shock from an electric in-ground fence (which I never recommend) will stop this breed.
 The strong instinct to chase will override the temporary pain.

 Sadly, Irish wolfhounds have a very short lifespan.
 They are estimated to live up to 6 to 8 years.

 For a good reason, the French use the term lèvrier crève-coeur when talking about this breed.
 Translated to English, it means "heartbreak hound" and it's meant to refer to their short life spans.